 The DMIN program meetings on campus are scheduled in October, January, and June for one-week DMIN class sessions.
 Students may choose to spend additional days for library time, meetings with faculty, and enjoy spending time on campus in addition to the days their class meets.
 Course work including reading and written assignments is required prior to the DMIN session dates, and final assignments will usually be due later in the semester or term in which the DMIN session occurs.
 The October Session is a part of Phillips Fall term.
-The June Session is a part of the Phillips summer term; the January Session is a part of the Phillips spring semester.
+The June Session is a part of the Phillips spring semester.
 Faculty will make deadlines for all course work clear in their syllabi and in class.